How to launch an app: From market research to monetization

 - The best time to launch your app

 Market research is a smart way to learn more about your competitors and develop your own mobile app’s unique selling points.
-The first step in this process is to identify your competitors and learn everything you can about their product, answering essential questions such as:
+The first step in this process is to identify your competitors and learn everything you can about their products, answering essential questions such as:

-Why is this mobile app successful/unsuccessful?
+- Why is this mobile app successful/unsuccessful?

-What are the shortcomings?
+- What are the app’s shortcomings?

-How is your mobile app offering something different?
+- How is your mobile app offering something different?

-How streamlined is the app’s user journey?
+- How streamlined is the app’s user journey?